-- The maximum transfer credit acceptable for the associate degree is up to 50% of the total units required for the program. - A maximum of 84 units can be transferred from an accredited institution toward a Charles R. Drew University's bachelor degree in the College of Science and Health, unless otherwise stated by the program. - A maximum of 84 units can be transferred in for the RN to BSN program in the School of Nursing. - A maximum of 12 units can be transferred toward the Master of Science degree in Nursing - A maximum of 49 units can be transferred in for the Prelicensure BSN program in the School of Nursing.
+- The maximum transfer credit acceptable for the associate degree is up to 50% of the total units required for the program. - A maximum of 84 units can be transferred from an accredited institution toward a Charles R. Drew University's bachelor degree in the College of Science and Health, unless otherwise stated by the program. - A maximum of 84 units can be transferred in for the RN to BSN program in the School of Nursing. - A maximum of 12 units can be transferred toward the Master of Science degree in Nursing,

-- A maximum of 9 units can be transferred to the Master of Public Health degree in Urban Public Health and the Master of Science in Biomedical Sciences. - A maximum of 63 units can be transferred into the BS- Biomedical Sciences, - A maximum of 60 can be transferred into the BS- Public Health, - Physician Assistant program does not accept previous experience or medical training for advanced placement, except for transfer students from other US-based PA programs on a limited, case-by-case basis.
+- A maximum of 9 units can be transferred to the Master of Public Health degree in Urban Public Health and the Master of Science in Biomedical Sciences. - A maximum of 63 units can be transferred into the BS- Biomedical Sciences. - A maximum of 60 can be transferred into the BS- Public Health, - Physician Assistant program does not accept previous experience or medical training for advanced placement, except for transfer students from other US-based PA programs on a limited, case-by-case basis.
 Transfer students from other PA programs must have completed the entire pre-clinical didactic phase at their PA program and may be required to complete additional didactic courses at CDU.
-No credit will be awarded for any Supervised Clinical Practice Experience (SCPE) completed at other Students will be required to institutions. complete all assigned clinical courses through the CDU PA Program.
+No credit will be awarded for any Supervised Clinical Practice Experience (SCPE) completed at other institutions.
+Students will be required to complete all assigned clinical courses through the CDU PA Program.
 Transfer students will also be required to complete the last didactic semester (Year 3, Semester 1) at CDU.
 Requests for transfer should be directed to the PA Program Director.